SitramSoft/HomeLab/README.md

 ## General
 The following sections apply to all VM's.

-Unless a server requires a dedicated OS, I prefer to use Ubuntu Server.
+Unless the services running on the VM require a dedicated OS, I prefer to use Ubuntu Server.
+The sections in this chapter are tested on Ubuntu Server but might apply with slight modifications to other Linux based operating systems.
+For each VM I will specify which chapter from this section applies.

-Every VM has user **sitram** configured during installation with the same password for convenience.
+Every VM has user **sitram** configured during installation.
 The user has **sudo** privileges.

 ### SSH configuration
 I use two keys for my entire HomeLab.
-One is used gor Guacamole, so I can access from any web browser my servers in case I don't have access trough a SSH client.
-The other is my personal key which I use for accessing trough SSH.
+One is used for Guacamole, so I can access from any web browser my servers in case I don't have access trough a SSH client.
+The other is my personal key which I use for accessing trough SSH clients.

-I store these keys on every VM so that I can easily connect from one VM to another using ssh.
-A copy of each key is stored in a offline secure location, in case something happens with my main server.
+I store these keys on every VM so that I can easily connect from one VM to another using SSH.
+A copy of each key is stored in an offline secure location.

 Login to one of existing VM's and copy sshd config and various keys to the new VM.
  - sshd configuration